 We used the ΔK method described by Evanno et al. (2005) to interpret the STRUCTURE output.
 The highest ΔK was found at K = 2.
 For K = 2, the Korean populations clustered with the populations from the Russian Far East (Eastern goup) (Figure 4).
 The second cluster corresponds to the Western group (European, Turkish, Russian, Ukrainian and Kazak populations).
 Several individuals from Slovakia and Russia were admixed.
 The Eastern cluster (Korea + Russian Far East) is recovered until K = 5.

-Figure 4: 1 = Germany, 2 = Austria, 3 = Bulgaria, 4 = Denmark, 5 = Estonia, 6 = Hungary, 7 = Italy, 8 = Lithuania, 9 = Poland, 10 = Romania, 11 = Slovenia, 12 = Czech Republic, 13 = Turkey, 14 = Slovakia, 15 = Russia (Central Russia + Western Siberia), 16 = Korea, 17 = Russian Far East
+Figure 4: Population structure estimated using STRUCTURE (K=2).
+Each individual is represented by a vertical line partitioned into K colour segments, the length of each colour being proportional to the estimated membership coefficient.
+Numbers correspond to sampling countries: 1 = Germany, 2 = Austria, 3 = Bulgaria, 4 = Denmark, 5 = Estonia, 6 = Hungary, 7 = Italy, 8 = Lithuania, 9 = Poland, 10 = Romania, 11 = Slovenia, 12 = Czech Republic, 13 = Turkey, 14 = Slovakia, 15 = Russia (Central Russia + Western Siberia), 16 = Korea, 17 = Russian Far East

 Demographic history

+Distinguishing between models (migration or pure divergence) was difficult with the ABC-random forest approach, with a prior error rate of 0.42.
+A model with migration between western and eastern populations was slightly favored over a model of pure divergence with a posterior probability estimated at only 0.54.
+Because of this low posterior probability, parameters common to both models were estimated from the reference table from both models.
+Migration rate was also estimated for the isolation-with-migration model.
+Point estimates (median of posterior probability distribution) and 95% highest posterior density intervals are reported in Table 6 and more detailed description of the posterior distribution presented in the supplementary materials.

+Table 6.
+Parameters (coalescent scale) estimated for the isolation with migration model